 After selecting the items, I had to start packing.
 I folded and rolled everything the same way as I did in packing organizers, to make the test better-comparable.
 I folded the pants, shorts, hoodies, shirts and rolled the underwear and t-shirts.
 Also, I packed the shoes in a regular tote bag.

 As you can see in the picture, the carry-on was packed full.
-I could close it only with pushing the top-part down while closing the zippers.
+I could close it only by pushing the top-part down while closing the zippers.
 This is how I used to pack before I was using packing cubes.
 To be frank, packing the case wasn’t that complex or lengthy, but the problems start once you have to unpack and pack the following days again.
 Everything becomes wrinkled and meshed together.

 For this test, I bought the FORFINA set of 6 packing cubes from IKEA, as I had heard many good things about them.
 They cost just 9,99$.
 By the way, most packing cube sets from Amazon cost starting at 20$, so the ones from IKEA come cheap.